MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Description**

-Known vulnerabilities in older versions of Windows Server allow attackers to manipulate the Privileged Attribute Certificate (PAC), a field in the Kerberos ticket that contains a user authorization data (in Active Directory this is group membership), granting attackers additional privileges.
+Known vulnerabilities in older versions of Windows Server allow attackers to manipulate the Privileged Attribute Certificate (PAC).
+PAC is a field in the Kerberos ticket that has user authorization data (in Active Directory this is group membership) and grants attackers additional privileges.

 **Investigation**

-1. Click on the alert to get to its details page.
+1. Click on the alert to access the details page.

 2. Is the destination computer (under the **ACCESSED** column) patched with MS14-068 (domain controller) or MS11-013 (server)?
 If yes, **Close** the suspicious activity (it is a false positive).

-3. If not, does the source computer run (under the **FROM** column) an OS/application known to modify the PAC?
+3. If the destination computer is not patched, does the source computer run (under the **FROM** column) an OS/application known to modify the PAC?
 If yes, **Suppress** the suspicious activity (it is a benign true positive).

-4. If the answer was no to the above two questions, assume this is malicious.
+4. If the answer to the two previous questions was no, assume this activity is malicious.

 **Remediation**